babslekson/terraform-cicd/README.md

 Risk Reduction: Minimize risks in production environments.
 ## Set up Git repository with Terraform code

-To do this project, you need existing terraform codem if you dont have one, you can use the code from this Github repo [here](https://github.com/babslekson/terraform-aws-pipeline.git) - It provisions kubernetes cluster using EKS
+To do this project, you need existing terraform codem if you dont have one, you can use the code from this Github repo [here](https://github.com/babslekson/terraform-cloud.git) - It provisions cloud solution for 2 company websites.

 Note: Make sure you update the backend configuration